 With cryptocurrency trading still in its infancy and markets spread all around the world, there can sometimes be significant price differences between exchanges.
-Cryptocurrency arbitrage allows you to take advantage of those price differences, buying a crypto on one exchange where the price is low and then immediately selling it on another exchange where the price is high.
+Cryptocurrency arbitrage allows you to take advantage of those price differences, buying crypto on an exchange where the price is low and then immediately selling it on another exchange where the price is high.

 However, there are several important risks and pitfalls you need to be aware of before you start trading.